 Why isn't the camera mapped to the unused C-nub on the New 3DS?
 Why is there a delay in opening the shopkeeper's inventory that ends up with me buying the wrong item?
 Why does the default camera position when I walk out of certain areas make me walk back in by mistake?

 These niggles may be charming to Dragon Quest veterans, but it seems an oversight to not include at least an option to streamline the series' oddities for the uninitiated.Old game, new tricks

 All this said, Dragon Quest VII has received a complete graphical overhaul to reach the standards Dragon Quest VIII and IX set, with the added bonus of enemies appearing on the map, replacing random encounters.

 StreetPass functionality means a whole host of new dungeons to collect, alongside new pieces of equipment.
-Some skills and shops have been rebalanced, and the addition of the radar makes finding shards of the old world easier than ever.
+Some skills and shops have been rebalanced, and the addition of the radar makes finding shards of the old world easier than ever."The enemy are defeated."

 What really stands out in this version is the localisation - it's downright delectable.
 Characters have distinguishable personalities, and each village you visit features its own regional accent that you'll be reading aloud in your head.
 I found myself wanting to speak with every NPC, never skipping a speech bubble.